Arts & Culture

 Every January and June during the Walla Walla Chamber Music Festival, music fills the streets, coffee shops, tasting rooms, libraries and parks of Walla Walla.
 A host of acclaimed, award-winning musicians take to the streets and transform two weeks of summer and winter into an ongoing musical experience.

 The history of Walla Walla is a combination of geological marvels, ancestral inhabitants, intrepid explorers, early settlers, and agricultural riches.
 The museums of Walla Walla tell this complex story of days gone by and how they have intertwined to form the Walla Walla of today.
 Many of the museums host special events, workshops, demonstrations and seasonal activities the whole family can enjoy.
-There is a complete listing of area museums in the Visitor Guide.
-Click here to view the pages.
+Fort Walla Walla Museum, Whitman Mission, and the Kirkman House Museum.

 From intriguing antique stores to the collectibles found in our downtown boutiques, Walla Walla offers a shopping adventure for even the most seasoned collectors.
 Home to almost a dozen antique shopping options, here you will find a huge and ever-changing collection of antique furniture, fine jewelry, American art, musical instruments and much more.